By Kim Rogers

 Today, I’m excited to welcome Kevin Noble Maillard to Cynsations.
 Kevin is a professor of law at Syracuse University, a journalist, and a member of the Seminole Nation.
 His debut picture book Fry Bread: A Native American Family Story is illustrated by Pura Belpré-award winner and Caldecott Honor-recipient Juana Martinez-Neal (Roaring Brook/Macmillan,

 Continue Reading Native Voices: Kevin Noble Maillard on Writing Fry Bread »

 David A. Robertson is the first-time children’s author of When We Were Alone, illustrated by Julie Flett (Portage & Main Press, Jan.
 6, 2017)(available for pre-order).
 From the promotional copy:

-When a young girl helps tend to her grandmother’s garden, she begins to notice things about her grandmother that make her curious.
+When a young girl helps tend to her grandmother’s garden,

 Continue Reading New Voice: David A. Robertson on When We Were Alone »